shriyays/ByteMe_128/README.md

 The result of the project can guide the user and inform them of the risk.
 It is then the users choice to give it immediate attention and visit a hospital for a biopsy.

-## Built during a datathon hosted by IBM using IBMz VMs and secured the first place with my team.

 ## Team 128 - BYTE ME